zoolanders/documentation/zoocompare/01.basics/01.about/docs.md

     category: docs
 ---

-**ZOOcompare** provides the ability to compare ZOO Items site-by-side.
+**ZOOcompare** provides the ability to compare ZOO Items side-by-side in a responsive chart.

 ## Requirements